 Attributes Subtab Field Description Owner Groups A group selected from the Users resource tree.
 Users gain access to resources according to the user groups they belong to, and it is also at the Users resource where the administrator creates and manages user groups.
 Permissions to view and edit resources are granted to user groups.
 If a group owner is specified, the group the owner belongs to is automatically added to the group assignment; if a user belongs to multiple groups, these groups are added.
 Any other linked groups are included in the assignment as well.
 You can specify a group alone, with no user specified.
 Owner Groups will appear on Field Sets of type "Case Field Set' as an optional field, and on Case queries as a selectable Field.
 In Rules, the option to select either a User or a Group as the owner of the case to be created is available; in the Rules context, Owner Groups are displayed only when you create a new case.
-For Case Channels, the Owner Groups field is available to be set as a column.
 Notification Groups The user groups selected from the Users resource tree who should be notified about this resource.
 Parent Groups Parent Group Read-only field that shows the name and path to parent group of this resource.
 Creation Information Created By Read-only field that shows the user who created this resource.
 Creation Time Read-only field that shows the date/time when this resource was created or imported and installed.
 Last Update Information Last Updated By Read-only field that shows the user who last updated the resource.
 Last Update Time Read-only field that shows the date/time when this resource was last updated.